ubc-library-rc/intro-git/content/02_getting_started.md

 ## Using Git

-One of the main barriers to getting started with git is the language.
-Although some of the language used in git is fairly self-explanatory, other terms are not so clear.
-The best way to get to learn the language - which consists of a number of verbs such as `add`, `commit` and `push` (preceded by the word 'git') - is by using it, which is what we will be doing during this lesson.
-These commands will be explained as we proceed from setting up a new version-controlled project to publishing our own website.
+One of the challenges of learning Git is becoming familiar with its terminology and command structure.
+Git commands consist of verbs such as `add`, `commit`, and `push` preceded by the word `git`.
+These base commands are often followed by arguments that provide more information about how and where Git should act.

+The best way to learn a langauge is through practice.
+In this workshop we will use Git to setup a new version-controlled project.

 ### Creating a repository

-A Git **repository** is a data structure used to track changes to a set of project files over time.
-Repositories are stored within the same directory as these project files, in a hidden directory called `.git`.
-We can create a new git repository either by using [GitHub's web interface](https://github.com/new), or via the command line.
-Let's use the command line to create a git repository for the experiments that we're going to do today.
+You can think of a **repository** as a group of files that Git tracks.
+When you create a repository Git generates a hidden directory called `.git` in the same folder.
+Information about the repository, changes to the files, and previous versions are all stored in this hidden directory so they are accessible but don't get in the way.

+You can create an online repository using [GitHub's web interface](https://github.com/new), or on your own computer using the command line.

+Let's use the command line to create a Git repository.

 First, we will create a new directory for our project and enter that directory.
-<!explain commands as we go along>

 ~~~
 $ mkdir hello-world